 Additionally, Risha worked as a marine lab assistant at Banyan Tree Vabbinfaru, where she had the opportunity to interact with guests and educate them on the importance of coral reef ecosystems and other crucial marine habitats.

 Recently, Risha worked with IUCN as a ranger in South Ari Marine Protected Area for a period of 8 months (She is the first female ranger of the Maldives!) to educate the locals, fishermen, guesthouse operators and other stakeholders on the importance of conserving whale sharks.

 Risha joined the Olive Ridley Project to do something about her love for turtles.
-As the Volunteer Coordinator in Maldives, she is responsible for management of the Marine Turtle Rescue Center Volunteer Program.
-She also contributes to education and outreach initiatives.
+As the Volunteer & Educational Outreach Officer, she is responsible for management of the Volunteer Programmes and oversees all education and outreach initiatives.